 - Acceptance into the Master of Divinity Program (new and transfer students only)

-- Ministry calling and gifting, pastoral ministry and missions preferred
+- Ministry calling and gifting, pastoral leadership and other forms of church ministry along with missions preferred

 - Love for the Church (global and local), compassion for people

 - Demonstrated academic performance and commitment to completing the Master of Divinity (any specialization)

 - Diversity: GRTS desires to be a diverse and reconciling community.
 Therefore, priority will be given to building diversity into all cohorts.
 Women and minorities are encouraged to apply.

 - Age: The early years of one’s career are pivotal for developing a long-term ministry.
 Therefore, priority will be given to applicants 35 years and younger.
 Recent college graduates are encouraged to apply.

 - Financial need: GRTS recognizes the high financial cost of education, especially for those who cannot expect to make an increased income in ministry.
 Therefore, priority will be given to those with limited financial resources.